KazeTachinuu/alias_manager/README.md

 # Alias Manager

 Alias Manager is a simple command-line tool written in rust for managing aliases in your shell.
-It supports adding, listing and removing aliases in you shell
+It supports adding, listing and removing aliases in your shell

 ## Features